Be in charge of your personal pension!

 Our tools can help you with that.
 Or ask your tax advisor to help you with your annual margin (“jaarruimte”).
 You can change your contribution every month.

-Since you can deduct your contribution from your income tax, you can claim this back at the Dutch Tax Authorities.
-This will be pre-filled on your yearly tax return.
+Since you can deduct your contribution from your income tax, you can claim this refund from the Dutch Tax Authorities.
+This will be pre-populated on your yearly tax return.

 You're in good company